-The program is designed to encourage practitioners who have impairments to get the help they need.
-All information received by the IPRC remains confidential as long as the practitioner complies with the terms of a IRPC-approved treatment program.
+The program encourages practitioners who have impairments to get the help they need.
+All information received by the IPRC remains confidential as long as the practitioner complies with the terms of a IPRC-approved treatment program.

-By self-reporting an impairment to the IPRC, the practitioner avoids the imposition of formal disciplinary action by the Dental Board.
-Formal disciplinary action taken against a practitioner is a matter of public record and is reported to the press, the National Practitioners Data Bank, insurance companies, and to other state and federal authorities.
-Participation in the program, however, is confidential.
+By self-reporting an impairment to the IPRC, the practitioner may avoid formal disciplinary action by the Dental Board.
+Formal disciplinary action taken against a practitioner is a matter of public record.
+The Board reports the action to the press, the National Practitioners Data Bank, insurance companies, and to other state and federal authorities.
+Participation in the program is confidential.

-In addition, other health care practitioners are required by law to report knowledge of another practitioner's possible impairment to the Board.
-Health care practitioners who fail to report colleagues with a possible impairment may be subject themselves to disciplinary action by the Board.
-Therefore, it is in the practitioner's best interest to self-report an impairment before a complaint or report is filed by someone else.
+Health care practitioners must report knowledge of another practitioner's possible impairment to the Board.
+Health care practitioners who fail to report colleagues with a possible impairment may be subject to disciplinary action by the Board.
+It is in the practitioner's best interest to self-report an impairment before someone else files complaint or report.

-If a practitioner has been involved in any of the following, it is in that person's best interest to self-report to the IPRC as soon as possible:
+If any of the following apply to a practitioner, it is in that person's best interest to self-report to the IPRC as soon as possible:

-- Charged with, and/or arrested for, operating a motor vehicle under the influence of alcohol or drugs, or for another alcohol or drug related offense;
+- Charged with, and/or arrested for OWI, DUI, or for another alcohol or drug related offense;

 - Disciplined by another federal or state agency for alcohol or drug abuse;